 Just the thought of looking at your credit reports may make you cringe but credit repair does not have to be difficult.
 Credit repair can take from 90 days to 9 months, depending on the amount of negative information in your credit files.

-The amount of time it takes to repair your credit is well worth it and the benefits can be immeasurable.
-Since the credit crunch, credit cards, mortgage, auto and personal loans have become more difficult to obtain.
+The amount of time it takes to repair your credit is well worth it and the benefits will be immeasurable.
+The economy is improving and banks are making credit more available.
+But consumers who were adversely affected by the economic downturn no longer have the credit scores for approval.
+Bad credit doesn’t necessarily prohibit you from getting credit cards, a mortgage, auto or personal loans, but it can make it difficult to obtain.
 And, even if you are able to obtain credit, the interest rates may be higher due to lower credit scores.

 Mistakes and errors in a credit profile can be serious enough to result in a denial of credit.
 The good news is there are steps you can take to repair your credit report and improve credit scores.

 Below are Steps to take in repairing credit:

 Get to know the laws enacted to protect consumers from unfair practices of creditors, collection agencies and credit reporting agencies.
 The following federal laws are essential in credit repair:

 Fair Credit Reporting Act – is primarily designed to guarantee the information supplied by the major credit bureaus as well as other consumer reporting agencies is accurate.